tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/协议管理/业务相关/腾讯云国际合作伙伴条款_intl_en.md

 (m)“**Partner Tier**” means the Partner’s level in the Partner Tier Program relevant to the Partner Type applicable to the Partner.
 (n)“**Partner Type**” means (a) reseller partner; (b) sales agent partner; (c) referral partner; or (d) any other partner type designated and added by Tencent.
 (o)“**Personal Data**” and “**Processed**” shall have the meaning as set out in the Applicable Data Protection Laws, and where such term is not defined in Applicable Data Protection Laws such term shall be defined by reference to the materially analogous term in the Applicable Data Protection Laws, and in respect of Data Subjects located in the state of California, “Data Subject” shall have the meaning given to the term “Consumer” in the CCPA and “Personal Data” shall have the meaning given to the term “Personal Information” in the CCPA.
-(p)“**Tencent Cloud Data Processing Agreement**” means any additional data processing agreement between Tencent and Partner if required by Tencent for the relevant Partner Program.
+(p)“**Tencent Cloud Partner Data Processing Agreement**” means any additional data processing agreement between Tencent and Partner if required by Tencent for the relevant Partner Program.
 (q)“**Tencent Services**” means software, content, digital materials and other items and services as made available by Tencent to Partner under the terms of this Agreement, including, without limitation, those software, content, digital materials, items or services made available to Partner to conduct Partner Type related activities through the Tencent Cloud international portal at intl.cloud.tencent.com.

 #### 2.REQUIREMENTS FOR PARTICIPATION IN TENCENT CLOUD PARTNER PROGRAM